nyu-oop-sp18/class06/README.md

 * ...

-Even though monoids are very simple structures, they play an important role in computing.
-If we are given a sequence of values of the monoids type `A`:
+Even though monoids are very simple algebraic structures, they play an important role in computing.
+If we are given a sequence of values of the monoid's type `A`:

 ```a1, a2, a3, ..., an```